TrevorBushnell/TrevorBushnell.github.io/content/blog/06-Why Choral Singers Should Learn Music Theory.md

 Having a good understanding of music theory allows you to be a more versatile singer that is capable of any job.
 You can't have a job as a section leader in a church choir if all you have is your ear.
 Most jobs hand you the music the morning of the service you are about to sing.
 You get potentially 1-2 run-throughs before the service to learn your music, and then you have to simply nail the music in the service.
 Hate to break it to you, but your ear alone is never going to save you there - the other singers in the church choir will be as clueless as you are and your ear is not going to be able to latch on to someone who is "correctly" singing your part.
 You have to be able to correctly sing your part without any help.

 Luckily, adding music theory to your musical thought process is something that can be trained and practiced.
 After my freshman year of choir, I realized that if I wanted to succeed in my choral life beyond college, I was going to need to develop some musical skills.
-As such, I spent the next three years learning how to sight read and the basics of music theory so that I could use it in my rehearsal process - and I'm still actively learning and practicing those skills.
+As such, I spent the next three years learning how to sight read alongside the basics of music theory so that I could use it in my rehearsal process - and I'm still actively learning and practicing those skills.
 Eventually, I got to the point where my musical output was far greater than just being able to listen for my part.
-I'm not like Dr. Stohlmann - I won't nail every note on a first read - but my consistency both with my notes and my understanding of how my parts fits in with context is far greater than most other singers.
+I'm not like Dr. Stohlmann - I won't nail every note on a first read - but my consistency both with my notes and my understanding of how my part fits in with context is far greater than most other singers.
 It's why I've had the opportunity to be able to audition into a semi-pro choir while I'm still in college and be offered church jobs without having to apply and audition for them.

 In this blog post, I want to share with you the **5 music theory concepts that I consistently use when learning new music.** Some of these will indeed be sight reading related, but some of them are general music theory concepts that go beyond just reading your notes on the page.
 If music theory sounds scary to you, I'll also have you know that *everything I'll talk about in this post does not go beyond a first-semester collegiate course in music theory.* This means that you can very easily learn and understand these concepts and practice them yourself in a short amount of time.
 If you are interested in leveling up your choral game to be able to take gigs that require a higher level of musicianship beyond that of the collegiate choral environment, then I promise you that these skills I'm about to share will take your choral game to the next level.